 Modern slavery and human trafficking statement

-Building on measures taken in previous years, this statement sets out our actions to identify the potential modern slavery risks related to our business.
-And it explain the steps we have taken to make sure, as far as possible, there is no slavery or human trafficking in our business or supply chains.
-This statement relates to the period 1 January 2017 to 31 December 2017.
+Building on measures taken in previous years this statement sets out our actions to identify the potential modern slavery risks related to our business and the steps we have taken to ensure, as far as possible, that there is no slavery or human trafficking in our business and our supply chains.
+This statement relates to the period 1 January 2018 to 31 December 2018.

-As a public sector body, we recognise we have a responsibility to take a robust approach to slavery and human trafficking.
-We are absolutely committed to preventing slavery and human trafficking in our corporate activities, and to making sure our supply chains are free from slavery and human trafficking.
+As a public sector body, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 Organisational structure and purpose